-The star attraction is Peppa and George and they have meet and greets (the times are on the back of the classroom building…) and these were really good, informal and you didn’t feel rushed at all, even though they are very popular.
-The staff looking after the characters are really good with the little children, making sure that they are not overwhelmed by it all, as I imagine that it can be quite a scary proposition!
+The star attractions are Peppa and George and they have meet and greets (the times are on the back of the classroom building).
+These were really good, informal and you didn’t feel rushed at all, even though they are very popular.
+The staff looking after the characters are really good with the little children.
+They made sure they were not overwhelmed by it all, as I imagine that it can be quite a scary proposition!

-There is also a beautiful playground of the children to run around in and while not specifically in the Peppa Pig theme, it is a really good way for kids to run around and play, as opposed to being in a queue!
+There is also a beautiful playground of the children to run around in.
+Whilst not specifically in the Peppa Pig theme, it is a really good way for kids to run around and play, as opposed to being in a queue!

-The park is littered with models of the characters of the show throughout and the little ones loved seeing them and recalling who they saw.
+The park is littered with models of the characters of the show throughout.
+The little ones loved seeing them and recalling who they saw.
 The models are absolutely wonderful and I’m sure one would look good in my back garden!!

 In terms of food, there is a kiosk in the area serving good quality food and drinks, and quite a few picnic tables.
 The prices were quite good, although you are allowed to bring food/drinks into the park and so that might be an option.
 The area has an amazingly good gift shop as well, stocking all things Peppa, and it can be difficult to take a child in!
 There is a bigger, more generic, shop at the entrance/exit, which has a massive selection of a wide range of toys and gifts.

-In terms of baby change facilities, there is limited ones in the toilets in the area, but there are plenty back towards the centre of the park.
+In terms of baby change facilities, there is limited ones in the toilets in the area.
+However, there are plenty back towards the centre of the park.
 They also have toilet seats for those who are potty training, which I was really impressed with!
 (How sad am I?!).
 The toilet facilities, as well as the park as a whole was really clean and tidy.

-You have to remember that there is an entire theme park to enjoy as well, and I think that we were guilty of not spending enough time there due to a tiring toddler (you can get your hand stamped and return to the park).
-There are quite a number of rides that the little ones can go on, including a gorgeous carrousel and tea cups, as well as play areas, a 4D cinema, and crazy golf.
+You have to remember that there is an entire theme park to enjoy as well.
+I think that we were guilty of not spending enough time there due to a tiring toddler.
+Although you can get your hand stamped and return to the park.
+There are quite a number of rides that the little ones can go on.
+These include a gorgeous carousel and tea cups, as well as play areas, a 4D cinema, and crazy golf.

-A word of warning is that the park is quite big, especially for little legs and so I would make sure comfortable shoes are worn, and I would recommend taking a pushchair, if your child is in one.
+A word of warning is that the park is quite big, especially for little legs.
+I would make sure comfortable shoes are worn.
+I would also recommend taking a pushchair, if your child is in one.
 You can hire pushchairs (or similar) at the park as well.

 Perhaps a hidden attraction is the number of animals/wildlife that the park has as they are somewhat hidden away.
 We saw pelicans and flamingos and there is a lovely garden with smaller birds around the edge as well.
 We came across this as we were leaving and the big open spaces nearby would be perfect for picnics etc. Another hidden attraction was the free Wifi in the park – although it will never be as good as what you have at home, given the huge space the park covers, it worked really well.